ehsaniara/spring-boot-multi-data-source/README.md

 ```
  curl --request GET  http://localhost:8080/customer/1
 ```
-Note: you need to insert customer manually in DB2 since it has no pre customer. and we haven't setup Postgres Replication yet
+> you need to insert customer manually in DB2 since it has no pre customer. and we haven't setup Postgres Replication yet